-- is not required to hold a permit issued by the Ministère or to be recognized by a home childcare coordinating office - is not required to apply an educational program - is not subject to inspections by the Ministère, except in the case of a complaint concerning compliance with the requirements with which the person must comply, and is not subject to monitoring visits by a home child care coordinating office
+- is not required to hold a permit issued by the Ministère or to be recognized by a home educational childcare coordinating office - is not required to apply an educational program - is not subject to inspections by the Ministère, except in the case of a complaint concerning compliance with the requirements with which the person must comply, and is not subject to monitoring visits by a home educational childcare coordinating office

-The following table presents the characteristics of childcare and day care service facilities.
-On page 788, you will find a table presenting the characteristics of home childcare service providers.
+The following table presents the characteristics of educational childcare and day care service facilities.
+On page 788, you will find a table presenting the characteristics of home educational childcare service providers.

-Childcare centre (permit holder) Reduced- contribution spaces Service recognized under the Act Cost Calculation tools proposed at budget.finances. gouv.qc.ca/budget/outils/garde_en.asp Childcare centre (a non-profit organization or a cooperative) Yes Yes Basic contribution per day, determined by regulation, payable to the childcare centre Subsidized day care centre (a natural or legal person, usually non-profit) Yes Yes Non-subsidized day care centre (a natural or legal person, usually non-profit) No Yes Contribution determined by the childcare centre Costs eligible for the tax credit for childcare expenses (see page 803) Possibility of obtaining advance payments of the tax credit on a monthly basis (see page 803)
+Childcare centre (permit holder) Reduced- contribution spaces Service recognized under the Act Cost Calculation tools proposed at budget.finances. gouv.qc.ca/budget/outils/garde_en.asp Childcare centre (a non-profit organization or a cooperative) Yes Daily contribution, determined by payable to the childcare centre Yes Yes Subsidized day care centre (a natural or legal person, usually non-profit) Yes Yes Non-subsidized day care centre (a natural or legal person, usually non-profit) No Yes Contribution determined by the childcare centre Costs eligible for the tax credit for childcare expenses (see page 803) Possibility of obtaining advance payments of the tax credit on a monthly basis (see page 803)

-Main characteristics Number of children Parent participation Premises set up specifically for the childcare service Children usually divided into groups based on age Presence of a number of educators 80 children maximum Educator to number of children ratios depending on the children's age must be respected Board of directors composed of a majority of parents (Childcare centres) Parent advisory committee (Subsidized and non-subsidized day care centres)
+Main characteristics Number of children per facility Parent participation Premises set up specifically for the childcare service Children usually divided into groups based on age Presence of a number of educators 100 children maximum Educator to number of children ratios depending on the children's age must be respected Board of directors composed of a majority of parents (Childcare centres) Parent advisory committee (Subsidized and non-subsidized day care centres)

-Home ch ildcare providers Reduced- contribution spaces Service recognized under the Act Cost Calculation tools proposed at budget.finances.gouv.qc.ca/budget/ outils/garde_en.asp Recognized by a home childcare coordinating office Home childcare provider (subsidized) Yes Yes Basic contribution per day, determined by regulation, payable to the childcare centre Home childcare provider (non-subsidized) No Yes Contribution determined by the childcare centre Costs eligible for the tax credit for childcare expenses (see page 803) Possibility of obtaining advance payments of the tax credit on a monthly basis (see page 803) Not recognized by a home childcare coordinating office Provider of childcare in a private residence that meets certain requirements No No
+Home childcare providers Reduced- contribution spaces Service recognized under the Act Cost Calculation tools proposed at budget.finances.gouv.qc.ca/budget/ outils/garde_en.asp Recognized by a home childcare Home educational childcare provider (subsidized) Yes Yes Daily contribution, determined by regulation, payable to the childcare centre coordinating office Home educational childcare provider (non-subsidized) No Yes Contribution determined by the childcare centre Costs eligible for the tax credit for childcare expenses (see page 803) Possibility of obtaining advance payments of the tax credit on a monthly basis (see page 803) Not recognized by a home childcare coordinating office Provider of childcare in a private residence that meets certain requirements No No busis (see page oos)

-Main characteristics Number of children Parent participation Self-employed worker Private residence Children in multiage groups Presence of the person in charge and, sometimes, an assistant A person in charge non-assisted by another adult: 6 children maximum, of which 2 may be infants (below 18 months of age) Person in charge assisted by another adult: 9 children maximum, of which 4 may be infants Board of directors of the coordinating office, on which parents can sit Self-employed worker Children in multiage groups 6 children maximum of which 2 may be infants (under 18 months of age) No participation required day camps public or community organizations that provide temporary childcare services as a complement or addition to their main activities, in the context of their overall mandate or during a specific activity with parents or children
+Main characteristics Number of children Parent participation Self-employed worker Private residence Children in multiage groups Presence of the person in charge and, sometimes, an assistant A person in charge non-assisted by another adult: 6 children maximum, of which 2 may be infants (below 18 months of age) Person in charge assisted by another adult: 9 children maximum, of which 4 may be infants Board of directors of the coordinating office, on which parents can sit Self-employed worker Children in multiage groups 6 children maximum of which 2 may be infants (under 18 months of age) No participation required